Do We Have a Choice About Salvation?

 No narration available

-And to develop the logic further, we might express the thought in this way.
+And to develop the logic further, we might express the thought as follows.

 If mankind has the ability to leave the state of condemnation under the influence of the teaching of Christ, doesn't he likewise have the corresponding freedom to abandon the state of salvation under the influence of Satan's teaching?

-As we will soon see, he does have the ability to abandon the state of condemnation under the influence of Christ’s gospel.
+As we will soon see, we can abandon the state of condemnation through the influence of Christ's gospel.
+And, yes, we likewise have the freedom to renounce our salvation and reenter a state of condemnation.

 John Calvin and Free Will

-The doctrine that man is without freedom of will was most influentially set forth by John Calvin.
-Calvin, who was greatly swayed by the writings of Augustine, declared:
+The doctrine that man does not possess free will was most influentially stated by John Calvin.
+Calvin, who was heavily influenced by Augustine's writings, declared:

 We are sinners by nature; therefore, we are held under the yoke of sin.
 Now, if the whole man be subject to the dominion of sin, the will, which is the prlnciple seat of it, must necessarily be bound with the firmest bends (Calvin, 271).

-Contrary to the speculations of Augustine, Calvin and others, however, the Bible clearly teaches that man has the ability to determine his spiritual course of action.
+Contrary to the speculations of Augustine, Calvin, and others, the Bible clearly states that man has the ability to choose his spiritual path.

-What Does God’s Word Say About Our Freedome to Choose?
+What Does God's Word Say About Our Freedom to Choose?

 The people responded by making a choice.
 They, too, would serve Jehovah, and so Joshua declared:

-Ye are witnesses against yourselves that ye have chosen you Jehovah to serve him (Josh.
-24:21, 22).
+Ye are witnesses against yourselves that ye have chosen you Jehovah to serve him (Joshua 24:21, 22).

 Choosing to Leave the State of Condemnation

 Grace (unmerited favor) implies that we justly deserve condemnation.
-And so all responsible people enter a state of being lost (cf. 2 Chron.
-6:36; Rom.
-3:10, 23).
+And so all responsible people enter a state of being lost (cf. 2 Chronicles 6:36; Romans 3:10, 23).

 Now here is the all-important question.
-Can man choose to leave this state of justly deserved condemnation?
+Can we choose to leave this state of justly deserved condemnation?

 Whosoever Will